nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 --------------------------------------------------------------------------------------------------------------------
 ## 7. Glossary
-1. Overload: When the sum of effort for all tasks allocated to a particular day exceeds the user-preferred daily effort level.
 2. Free day: Allocating a task to this day will not result in overloading.
+3. Long date: Date in the format YYYY-MM-DD HHMM
+4. Short date: Date in the format YYYY-MM-DD
+3. Overload: When the sum of effort for all tasks allocated to a particular day exceeds the user-preferred daily effort level.